apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 * quote
 * skipFirstLine

-The "formats" apply to all workspaces defined in a storage plugin.
-A typical use case defines separate storage plugins for different root directories to query the files stored below the directory.
-An alternative use case defines multiple formats within the same storage plugin and names target files using different extensions to match the formats.

-The following example of a storage plugin for reading CSV files with the new text reader includes two formats for reading files having either a `csv` or `csv2` extension.
-The text reader does include the first line of column names in the queries of `.csv` files but does not include it in queries of `.csv2` files.

-    "csv": {
-      "type": "text",
-      "extensions": [
-        "csv"
-      ],
-      "delimiter": ","
-    },
-    "csv_with_header": {
-      "type": "text",
-      "extensions": [
-        "csv2"
-      ],
-      "comment": "&",
-      "skipFirstLine": true,
-      "delimiter": ","
-    },
+For more information and examples of using formats for text files, see ["Text Files: CSV, TSV, PSV"]({{site.baseurl}}{{site.baseurl}}/docs/text-files-csv-tsv-psv/)

 ## Using Other Attributes

-The configuration of other attributes, such as `size.calculator.enabled` in the hbase plugin and `configProps` in the hive plugin, are implementation-dependent and beyond the scope of this document.
+The configuration of other attributes, such as `size.calculator.enabled` in the `hbase` plugin and `configProps` in the `hive` plugin, are implementation-dependent and beyond the scope of this document.

 ## Case-sensitive Names
 As previously mentioned, workspace and storage plugin names are case-sensitive.
 For example, the following query uses a storage plugin name `dfs` and a workspace name `clicks`.
 When you refer to `dfs.clicks` in an SQL statement, use the defined case: